satyajeetkayal/Signal-Clone-React-Native/README.md

-# signal-clone
+# Signal-clone

 This signal clone project bootstrapped with Expo React Native.

 The project is hosted at: https://signal-clone-app-d7eef.web.app/

-# Technologies used:
+# The following Technologies were used to develop this application

 ```
 1. Expo React Native